kaizen-ai/kaizenflow/docs/coding/all.coding_style.how_to_guide.md

 ### Replace empty lines in code with comments

+- The problem with empty lines is that they are visually confusing since one empty line is used also to separate functions.
+For this reason we suggest using a comment

 - If you feel that you need an empty line in the code, it probably means that a specific chunk of code is a logical piece of code performing a cohesive function